ShrikeGames/commander_gpt/README.md

 ## TODOs
 - (Maybe) Replace pygame with an easier frontend
-- Option to restore conversation from logged history
 - (Maybe) Instead of sending images directly to OpenAI use another service to describe the image and send OpenAI the description